 Our Public Transit System

 Cortland Transit currently operates seven fixed routes and a Dial-A-Ride service.
 Routes 1 through 4 are offered every 45-minutes between 6am and 6pm Monday through Friday.
 For more, view our maps and schedules.
-Schedules are also available in our bus shelters or in print at the First Transit office on 21 Squires Street.
+Schedules are also available in our bus shelters or in print at the Cortland Transit office on 21 Squires Street.
 You can directly call Cortland Transit at (607) 758-3383.

 Standard bus fare:

 Routes 1-4: $1.50